fmxsh/cred/README.md

 `(e) edit` - requires `micro` text editor.
 Used to edit key's value in memory without writing to file on disk.

+> [!NOTE]
+> Custom editor: You can set alternative editor by setting the variable USE_EDITOR, for example USE_EDITOR="nvim" at the top of the script.

+> [!CAUTION]
+> If you set a custom editor, it will use temp-files on disk to pass data between the editor and the script.
+(If you use the default editor `micro`, no data is written to disk).

 `(y) yank` - requires `xsel --clipboard`, to copy key's value to clipboard.

 ### Why was `micro` chosen as editor?